jacquiewitte/capstone-landslides-soilmoisture/README.md

 - Soil moisture and precipitation satellite data are co-located with 2015-2020 landslide events in Colorado and other US states affected by landslides using the Global Landslide Catalog (GLC) (refer to "Data & Formats" below).
 - CSV files have been created and stored in the `data` directory that ties all the various soil and precipitation data together and can be read using the pandas package.
-- If users simply want to work with the result, the can clone this repo and work with the CSV data files contained in the `data` folder
+- If users simply want to work with the analysis portion, the can clone this repo and work with the CSV data files contained in the `data` folder

 <H4>Python Notebooks can be run in the following order:</H4>